samyilin/dotfiles/README.md

 1. Write a pre-commit hook that is ran every time a commit happens to make sure shellcheck passes before I commit.
 May try to use Gitlab Runner or other systems.

-2. Test this on a WSL bare-metal install.